13 Mar How to use Pinterest for blogging

-Like anything there will be content and ideas that work more favourably on different platforms, but HubSpot recently found that travel, health and wellness, home renovation, women’s fashion, beauty, and food & drink were 2019’s six most popular Pinterest categories.
+Like anything there will be content and ideas that work more favourably on different platforms, but HubSpot recently found that travel, health & wellness, home renovation, women’s fashion, beauty, and food & drink were 2019’s six most popular Pinterest categories.
 So, if you’re a blogger that links to any of these topics, you’re in a great position to start pinning down and sharing content.

 Pinterest blogging tips you can start using right away

 There are many ways to increase followers to your blog and Pinterest is a great way to do that.
 Below are the simplest ways to get started:

 1. Create a content plan and social calendar